krestfield/docs/certdog/migrate_adcs_to_certdog.md

 This indicates that either

-* The Key Store configured is not the same Key Store on which the CA keys were stored
+* The Key Store configured is not the same Key Store/HSM on which the CA keys reside
 * The CA Key has not been migrated.
-Follow the guide [here](retarget_adcs_ncipher_keys) to do this
+[Follow the guide here](retarget_adcs_ncipher_keys) to do this
 * The Key does not reside on this HSM or Security World.
 If you are performing this on a new server to which you have copied the Security World, check all files in the ``Key Management Data\local`` folder are present (have been copied from the old server)

 <br>